 Ready for a second act?
 Having a strong purpose in life makes you happier and healthier.
-Here are 45 ways to get started.
+Here are some ways to get started.

 Having a purpose in life may be protective against stroke.
 At Chicago’s Rush University Medical Center, brain autopsies showed that older people were much less likely to have evidence of strokes in their brains if they’d felt a strong purpose in life.
 Other studies show that a life purpose is linked with living longer, slowing Alzheimer’s disease, lower risks of depression and heart attack – and even a better sex life!

 But what defines a life purpose?
 Researchers say that’s up to you.
 It might mean constantly learning and bettering yourself or contributing to your community.
 Inspired to find yours?
 Here are 45 ways to get you started.